 - List business and contact information on the CSA Solutions Provider page.

 - Display CSA logos on your company website.

 - Receive one free pass to CSA Congress – a two-day conference covering everything related to cloud computing.

 - Corporate members receive a premium listing in STAR – CSA’s Security, Trust, and Assurance Registry that is used by others to find the security policies of cloud providers they may wish to use.

-- Free copy of CSA’s SaaS application STAR Watch – which will help companies manage STAR compliance.
+- A free copy of CSA’s SaaS application STAR Watch will help companies manage STAR compliance.